 If you lost a loved one because of the careless or reckless actions of another, you are probably angry and heartbroken, among many other things.
 Losing someone you love is always challenging, but it can feel unbearable when the accident was completely avoidable.

 State laws allow for wrongful death lawsuits to provide the surviving family members with compensation for the damages and losses they suffer.
 These civil claims are complex and require a compassionate attorney who understands the ins and outs of the law, the wrongful death statute, and the civil court.
 If you lost a loved one because of negligence, contact an experienced Arnold wrongful death lawyer to schedule a consultation.

 Who has a Right to File a Wrongful Death Claim?

-When a family decides to file a claim after a wrongful death, they must follow many laws and rules to file the legal paperwork correctly.
+When a family decides to file a claim after a wrongful death (like someone being killed in a motorcycle accident), they must follow many laws and rules to file the legal paperwork correctly.
 One of those rules is the right to file a claim with the civil court.